Developers

 @chute.cord(public_api_path="/models/{model_id}/generate")

-The HTTP method for the endpoint.
+The HTTP method for the public API endpoint.

 Supported Methods: